LUK4S-B/efficient-compression/README.md

 https://github.com/L0-and-behold/efficient-compression

-This repo is only kept because the first version of the corresponding article (cited below) links to it.
+This repo is only kept because the first version of the corresponding arxiv article (cited below) links to it.

 # Efficient compression of neural networks and datasets